-When businesses partner with a Professional Employer Organization (PEO), they gain the benefits of comprehensive HR resources to manage and mitigate risk, lower rates on workers’ compensation insurance, and relief from many of the administrative burdens of payroll and benefits administration.
-Employees enjoy convenient payroll options, mobile-friendly technology tools, and affordable benefits and discounts.
+PEO benefits are comprehensive HR resources that manage and mitigate risk.
+Also it lowers rates on workers’ compensation insurance, and relief from many of the administrative burdens of payroll and benefits administration.
+Professional Employer Organization Employees enjoy convenient payroll options, mobile-friendly technology tools, and affordable benefits and discounts.

 1. Deep HR Resources

 Federal, state and local regulations related to HR are more voluminous and complex than ever.
 Most businesses don’t have the staff for the in-depth subject matter expertise needed to adequately navigate wage and hour regulations and ensure compliance with the full range of employment and tax laws.
 When small and mid-sized businesses work with a PEO, they get a team of compliance experts who stay current with all the rules and regulations that apply to employers.

 A PEO also helps manage HR risk by helping clients:

 - Create an employee handbook to include anti-discrimination and harassment policies